Capacitive vs. Resistive Strain/Stretch Measurement

 In summary, resistance measurement as a way to characterize large strains, while feasible, will be complicated by non-linear changes due to geometric effects and changes to resistivity.
 Perhaps the greatest concern has to do with highly non-linear dynamic changes in resistivity, illustrated experimentally in Figure 3.
 Resistivity by itself is also subject to environmental and subject-specific conditions (e.g. temperature, damage, etc.).
 Thus, frequent sensor calibration could be necessary, accompanied by a dynamic model of the mechanism that can be used to correct for the influence of the transient effects displayed in Figure 3.

 Capacitive elastomer sensors can be assembled by sandwiching elastomer dielectric layers between elastomer electrodes that are filled with conducting particles.
 Figure 4 depicts a simple embodiment of such a sensor, fabricated in three layers with a dielectric between the electrodes.
-Capacitance for a simple stretch sensor will be proportional to strain (click to see a model for capacitance measurement).
+Capacitance for a simple stretch sensor will be proportional to strain.

 Figure 4: Schematic of dielectric elastomer sensor: dielectric of thickness t flanked by stretchable carbon-filled silicone electrodes.